-The Commission may modify its findings as to the facts, or make new findings, by reason of additional evidence so taken and filled, and it shall file such modified or new findings, which considered as a whole, shall be conclusive, and its recommendations, if any, for the modification or setting aside of its original order.
+The Commission may modify its findings as to the facts, or make new findings, by reason of additional evidence so taken and filed, and it shall file such modified or new findings, which findings with respect to questions of fact, if supported by substantial evidence on the record considered as a whole, shall be conclusive, and its recommendations, if any, for the modification or setting aside of its original order.
 Upon the filing of the record with it, the jurisdiction of the court shall be exclusive and its judgment and decree shall be final, except that the same shall be subject to review by the Supreme Court of the United States, as provided in section 1254 of title 28, United States Code.